 Most of us have learned by now that those couple extra beers don't come without consequences.
 But what if you don't drink too much, and still tend to feel sick every time you imbibe?
 There's a chance that you might be missing the signs that you have an alcohol intolerance.

 Apparently, it's more common than you might expect.
-A questionnaire was recently sent out by Johannes Gutenberg University of Mainz to 950 people in western Germany, and the results were quite surprising.
-Nearly 25 percent of individuals reported all the common signs of alcohol intolerance, without ever knowing that they had suffered from it before.
-Dr. Heinz Decker, an author of the study, says there are all kinds of hidden ingredients in booze, whether it's wine, beer, or liquor, that can set off the littlest of reactions.
+A 2012 questionnaire sent out by Johannes Gutenberg University of Mainz reveals just how many people might have some degree of alcohol intolerance.
+As Men's Health reports, the survey was conducted among 950 people in western Germany, and nearly 25 percent of individuals reported all the common signs of alcohol intolerance, without ever knowing that they had suffered from it before.
+Study coauthor Dr. Heinz Decker says in the report that there are all kinds of hidden ingredients in booze, whether it's wine, beer, or liquor, that can set off the littlest of reactions.

 Confusing alcohol intolerance with an alcohol allergy happens a lot, and you'll often hear the two terms interchanged.
 But while there are some overlaps, an allergy to alcohol is much rarer, and its symptoms are a lot stronger.
 For example, a person who is allergic to booze will likely experience some physical pain and a swelling of their breathing passageways, whereas a person who simply has an intolerance will not.